bhatti/api-mock-service/README.md

 - Support contract based testing from both consumer and producer sides.
 - Chain group tests and execute them in a specific order so that output of a one test scenario can be used as an input to next test scenarios.
 - Import test scenarios from HAR files (https://w3c.github.io/web-performance/specs/HAR/Overview.html) or export scenarios to HAR formats.
+- Import test scenarios from Postman collection or export scenarios to Postman formats.
 - Persist execution of test scenarios that can be replayed for consumer and producer based contract testing.

 This service is based on an older mock-service https://github.com/bhatti/PlexMockServices, I wrote a while ago.